ministryofjustice/manchester_traffic_offences_pleas/README.md

     docker-compose up

-This will install dependencies from requirements.txt initial migrations will need to be run manually -  see below.
+This will install dependencies from requirements.txt but initial migrations will need to be run manually - see below.

 Navigate to: